Will Perfection Make You

 No doubt you’ll want a description.
 It won’t be easy.
 I could tell you Elena had thick, very light brown hair cut in uneven bangs in front while the sides fell just beyond the symmetry of where her neck joined her shoulders.
 That she had luminous green eyes, that her nose was patrician and almost, but not quite, straight and her skin was fine-grained and perfect.
-If I tell you she was slim with round breasts were a perfect match for body, you might imagine a lovely woman, but that isn’t enough.
+If I tell you she was slim with round breasts that were a perfect match for her body, you might imagine a lovely woman, but that isn’t enough.

 Now, while she spun out silly stories of “Buffies” and “Pinkies,” I stared as much as I could at that vibrant face, glowing with intelligence and an unstoppable joy.